patriki28/prisma-mongodb-express-example/README.md

 | Prettier   | Code formatter for consistent and clean codestyle.                             |
 | Jest       | Testing framework to ensure code reliability and catch regressions.            |

+### Features

+✅ Prisma integrated

+✅ Swagger for api documentation

+✅ Linting and formatting with eslint and prettier

+✅ Testing with jest and supertest

+✅ Commit hooks with husky

+✅ Automates building, linting, formatting, and testing using GitHub Actions.

+✅ Preconfigured error handlers

+✅ Ensures consistent file naming convention

 ### Swagger API Documentation

 Access the interactive Swagger UI for exploring and testing the API endpoints.